Get a top-rated gantt chart for free, forever.

 You didn’t succeed because someone took pity on you.
 You succeeded because of your skill.
 Next time you’re faced with thoughts of inadequacy, try to be a little easier on yourself.

-It’s a dangerous cocktail of perfectionism and impostor syndrome that can keep you from doing your best.
+Perfectionism and imposter syndrome are a dangerous cocktail that can keep you from doing your best.

 Once you let go of perfection, you can embrace all of your potential.
 You can focus on making progress and doing your absolute best to make your project awesome.